 “Engines are as clean as the fuels they use,” says Paolo.
 “If we can scale up the carbon-neutral fuel infrastructure, then highly efficient turbocharged engines will carry us into a new era of sustainable shipping.”

-Dual fuel continues to gain momentum as a bridge through the energy transition
+Dual fuel is gaining momentum as a bridge through the energy transition

 The shipping industry has no time to lose on the path to decarbonization, and the rapid rise of dual fuel orders reflects the industry’s answer to that mandate, with dual fuel engines making up 50% of orders from January to September 2024, compared to 45% in 2023.1 Dual fuel engines are a pragmatic way for ship owners and operators to cut emissions now, while they continue to fulfill their vital role in global trade, and sail into a future where there are enough carbon-neutral fuels for all.